-Courses in the dental hygiene education track provide students with the knowledge and skills to teach didactic, clinic and laboratory courses in dental hygiene programs, conduct research, and assume administrative positions.
+Courses in the online dental hygiene education track provide students with the knowledge and skills to teach didactic, clinic and laboratory courses in dental hygiene programs, conduct research, and assume administrative positions.

 - The University of Minnesota awards a Master of Science Degree of Dental Hygiene.